 Generation X consists of people born from around 1965-1980, making this generation the smallest, composed of fewer people than Millennials or Baby Boomers.

-They have a ton of purchasing power, accounting for 31 percent of U.S. income, and their income (on average) is higher than the national average as well as the averages for all other generations.
+They have a ton of purchasing power, accounting for 31 percent of the total U.S. income, and their income (on average) is higher than the national average as well as the averages for all other generations.